 A decision has not yet been made on the future of the Quality Payments Scheme; this will be discussed in the forthcoming negotiations with NHS England and the Department of Health and Social Care.

 A Quality Payments Scheme, which forms part of the Community Pharmacy Contractual Framework, was introduced from 1st December 2016.
 The original version of the scheme ran until 31st March 2018 and a total of £75 million was paid to community pharmacies for meeting the specified quality criteria.

 The scheme was extended in March 2018 for the first six months of 2018/19, as part of interim arrangements prior to substantive negotiations for 2018/19 being undertaken.
 The extended Scheme had a review point in June 2018 and funding of £37.5 million.

 In September 2018, a new Quality Payments Scheme was announced for the remainder of the 2018/19 financial year.
 The new scheme has funding of £37.5 million and a review point in February 2019.
 Changes to the Scheme are summarised in PSNC Briefing 051/18: A summary of the second Quality Payments Scheme 2018/19.

 Click on a heading below for more information.

-To be eligible to collect the points necessary to claim the Quality Payment, the contractor must meet four gateway criteria (click on the links below for more information):
+To be eligible to collect the points necessary to claim a Quality Payment, the contractor must meet five gateway criteria:

 - provision of at least one specified Advanced Service;